Frigate D. Fernando II e Glória bow with figurehead and rigging against blue sky.

 Get your booking confirmed instantly

-Walk around Dom Fernando II e Glória, the last wooden sailing ship of the Portuguese Navy, docked along the Tagus River.
+Explore Dom Fernando II e Glória, a historic wooden sailing vessel once part of the Portuguese Navy and now moored along the Tagus River.

-English and Portuguese descriptions will provide insights on this historic vessel as you guide yourself through its hull, captain’s room, masts and cannons.
+Guided by English and Portuguese descriptions, explore this remarkable ship's past as you explore its hull, captain’s room, masts, and cannons.

 Entry to Frigate D. Fernando II e Glória